-Florida Citizens also accounts for 60 percent of the total FAIR Plans policy count.
-Of the 2.6 million total policies (habitational and commercial) insured by the FAIR Plans in 2012, some 1.6 million were in Florida Citizens.
+Florida Citizens also accounts for 57 percent of the total FAIR Plans policy count.
+Of the 2.5 million total policies (habitational and commercial) insured by the FAIR Plans in 2013, some 1.5 million were in Florida Citizens.
+In 2014, Florida Citizens saw its total policy count drop to below the one million mark for the first time since 2006.
+Florida Citizens attributes this success to eight storm-free years that have enabled Florida's private insurance market to begin to rebound as new investors and companies look to increase their market share in the state.